 Midlands Regional Skills Forum Members

 Mr Ken Whitelaw Regional Manager at International Development Association (IDA) Ireland

 Mr Ciaran King Construction Industry Federation (CIF) Representative for the Midlands

-Ms Catherine Collins Manager First Polymer Skillsnet
+Ms Catherine Collins Network Manager at First Polymer Skillsnet

-Mr Paddy Mahon CE Longford County Council
+Mr Paddy Mahon Chief Executive at Longford County Council

-Mr John Costello Regional Skills Forum Manager
+Mr John Costello Manager of Midlands Regional Skills Forum

 What We Do